 One way in which you can ensure that you are in control of your medical decisions is to complete an advanced directive.
 This will express your wishes and, in the event you are unconscious, medical professionals will be able to see what medical procedures they are allowed to use.
 Or, you can designate a healthcare proxy to make decisions for you.

 If you were injured because of a treatment and not provided with accurate information about that treatment, you could be compensated through a medical malpractice lawsuit.
 Contact a medical malpractice attorney in Connecticut right away to explore your options and see if your case qualifies.
 Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Contact us online to get started.